bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/common.md

 !!! info
     DNS server can be in shape of an IP (UDP DNS), TCP DNS, DOT or DoH.

+## Enabling IPv6

+The panel provides IPv6 VLESS/Trojan configs by default.
+If your ISP doesn’t support IPv6, disable it to reduce the number of configs and also optimize DNS and routing settings for VLESS, Trojan and Warp configs.

 ## Allow connections from LAN

 If you enable this feature, others in you network (for example WiFi network) can use your proxy by knowing your device local IP.
 They can set a socks proxy on their device, set your local IP as address and these ports based on which client you are using: